Article by Maria Rypan, Spring 2011

 Hot off the press!
 In time for Easter!
 My article about "Beaded "Pysanky Eggs" has just been published in the Canadian needle arts magazine, A Needle Pulling Thread, Spring 2011, pgs.
 90-93.

 "Pysanky", batik-style Easter eggs, are inherently Ukrainian.
 Purists shudder at the beaded "pysanka's" very existence.
 Some artists refer to the traditional motifs and designs for inspiration, but use beads to decorate eggs so the patterns become stylized.
+Personally, I think there is a place for beaded eggs in this day and age.
+They may not have the talismanic powers of the real "pysanky", but they are beautiful and bring joy to the recipients.

 This article talks about the different ways of applying beads on eggs in a "pysanka" style.
 Photos illustrate various methods and give an appreciation of how each and every bead is applied or beadwoven.
 Since no two eggs are the same, the article gives plenty of guideline for beading your own.